Getting started

 H = ps.Operator(4)

-Add a Pauli strings to the operator
+Add a Pauli string to the operator

 H += "XYZ1"